Oak Mountain State Park- Hiking Trails

-The Wildlife Center Trail is a short 0.3 mile trail.
+The Treetop Nature Trail is a short 0.3 mile trail.
 It leads from the beach parking lot up to the Wildlife Center.
 It also connects to the Treetop Nature Trail (which is an elevated boardwalk with several cages housing birds of prey that have been rehabilitated after having been injured), the Yellow Trail, and the Orange Trail.

 We have implemented a trail marking system on all of the hiking trails.
-This does not, at the present time, include the Orange Trail, or the Wildlife Center Trail.
-This marking system is designed to help us cut down on the search time and area when someone is hurt or lost.
+This does not include the Orange Trail, or the Treetop Nature Trail.
+This marking system is designed to help us cut down on the search time when someone is hurt or lost.
 Each trail is uniquely colored and numbered.
 The posts are placed approximately every 1/4 mile and colored the same as the trail.
 Each post has a number and they do NOT repeat.
 A lost or injured hiker can call us and tell us the number of the last post that they passed & we can tell them the best way to get out or we can go almost straight to them in a short amount of time.
 The number to call is 205-620-2520.

 - Blue Trail 1 to 26

 - Red Road 100 to 121